sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/object-naming-rules.md

 Object Names are specified in a number of places for:

-- Workflows, Jobs, Variables, Notide Boards, Resource Locks, File Order Sources, Job Resources, Folders,
+- Workflows, Jobs, Variables, Notice Boards, Resource Locks, File Order Sources, Job Resources, Folders,
 - Calendars, Schedules, Script Includes, Job Templates, Reports.

 JS7 does not enforce naming conventions for objects: users are free to choose naming conventions at their will, for example for Job names using: